jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 ```
 Area(eem, blank = False)
 ```
-This functions has for arguments: EEM matrice converted into a DataFrame and the blank.
+This functions has for arguments: EEM matrix converted into a DataFrame and the blank.
 If the blank (water) is in another file, it can be uploaded and converted into a DataFrame and specified as follow: blank = DataFrame

 The integral is computed using the trapezoidal rule.